learn-co-curriculum/phase-1-context-lab/README.md

 * **Argument(s)**
   * A date stamp
 * **Returns**
-  * The record used as execution context
+  * The record that was just updated
 * **Behavior**
   * Add an `Object` with keys:
     * `type`: Set to `"TimeIn"`